RussmanJr/CineSwitch/README.md

 Contributions and ideas for implementing this feature are welcome.
 If you'd like to contribute, you can fork the repository, work on your own implementation, and submit a pull request to help bring this feature to life.
 Your contributions will be greatly appreciated!

 We are actively looking for contributors to help with this feature.
-If you have any ideas or would like to collaborate, please get in touch with [Your Name](https://github.com/RussmanJr).
+If you have any ideas or would like to collaborate, please get in touch with [RussmanJr](https://github.com/RussmanJr).

 Feel free to check back for updates on the implementation of view modes.